hxcCoder/hxcCoder/README.md

 - **Highlights**:

 - *Zero-RAM Processing (O(1))*
-- Process large repositories using fs.opendir and native streams without loading the entire project into memory.
+Process large repositories using fs.opendir and native streams without loading the entire project into memory.

-- *Atomic Output Safety*
+- *Atomic Output Safety*:
-- Generate output in a temporary file and only perform a final commit if the process finishes successfully.
+Generate output in a temporary file and only perform a final commit if the process finishes successfully.

-- *Interrupt Handling (CTRL+C)*
+- *Interrupt Handling (CTRL+C)*:
-- Reactive cancellation system with stream cleaning and temporary file rollback.
+Reactive cancellation system with stream cleaning and temporary file rollback.

-- *Smart Ignore System*
+- *Smart Ignore System*:
-- Respect .gitignore and automatically exclude binaries, multimedia, dependencies, and sensitive files.
+Respect .gitignore and automatically exclude binaries, multimedia, dependencies, and sensitive files.

-- *Token Strategy Layer*
+- *Token Strategy Layer*:
-- It supports fast estimation and accurate counting using Tiktoken (WASM), with dynamic selection based on an AI model.
+It supports fast estimation and accurate counting using Tiktoken (WASM), with dynamic selection based on an AI model.

 - 🔗 **Repository**: hxcCoder/context-packer
 -